charliecalvert/CloudNotes/Assignments/Npm/SystemdServiceControl.md

 ## Turn it in

 Write a similar script that will track the services you are running.
-Save it as systemdServices in the root of your GitExplorer directory.
+Save it as systemdServices in your **scripts** directory.
 Make sure all your services can be configured through their service files to run on a particular port.

 ## hints